davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 OK, so far, so good - that eliminates a bunch of points we _don't_ want.
 Where are the points we _do_ want?

-Lets take another look at the visualization of the escape times:
+Let's take another look at the visualization of the escape times:

 ![Escape Time visualized in Black and White](/buddhabrot/escape_time_bw.png)